F. Scott Fitzgerald was right… ?

 A little library receptacle design will always need to be adapted to local conditions and preferably be positioned where members of the public will have unrestricted access.
 (Photograph on the left, copyright: Alicia Dipierri).

 So, I put out a call to friends to see if they could donate a few second-hand volumes to kick-start the endeavour – and ended up with more than 500 books (!), mostly in English.
-Many are for adult readers but that’s actually OK; the idea behind what we are now calling the ‘Promising Pages’ pilot initiative is simply to get paper books into the hands of people who would not otherwise have access to them.
+Many are for adult readers but that’s actually OK; the idea behind what we are now calling the ‘Promising Pages Pilot Initiative‘ (PPPI) is simply to get reading materials into the hands of people who would not otherwise have access to them.
 We are also scoping a couple of sites in Windhoek where suitable receptacles could be installed and then monitored to assess whether there is actually a demand for this in practice.

 This was our initial inventory in April 2024, when I first asked a few friends to donate books they didn’t want any more.
-500 books take up a LOT of room and have to be stored away from mice, termites and other denizens of the veldt, where I live!
+500 books take up a LOT of room and have to be sorted by genre/language, then stored away from mice, termites and other denizens of the veldt, where I live!

 The ultimate goal – should the informal pilot prove successful – would be to hand off the Promising Pages project to a young, energetic Namibian who could help it to grow.
-This would mean approaching NGOs for funding so that the project can be led by a paid professional, rather than relying on volunteers.
-We are well aware, too, that there are significant gaps in the the materials we have received in terms of books in indigenous languages, and also those written by people of colour, so these would need to be purchased.
+This would mean registering it as a formal entity, then approaching NGOs for funding so that the project can be led by a paid professional, rather than relying on volunteers.
+We are well aware, too, that there are significant gaps in the the materials we have received in terms of books in indigenous languages, and also those written by people of colour, so these would need to be sourced somehow (or probably purchased).
 And one day, wouldn’t it be great to have a small fleet of vans visiting outlying, rural areas once a month so that people – young and old – can swap the book they have read for a new reading experience?
 (Way back in the day, this was, in fact, how I learned to read – a mobile library visited the street where my family lived in southern England and my brother, sister and I eagerly dove in and replaced the books we had read with a new set.
-For free, because reading is a priceless asset.)
+For free.)

 A sustainable model would also require that books are chosen and sourced in volume, rather than through the kindness of friends who are downsizing.
-One idea would be for big local tourism companies to ask their clients to pack a few books in their luggage to hand over on their arrival here – I think that most people visiting Namibia from the Global North are well aware of the poverty many Namibians must endure, and wish to help.
+One idea would be for big local tourism companies to ask their clients to pack a few books in their luggage to hand over for distribution at a central office on their arrival here, or to donate in person to suitable recipients in remote areas while they are out ‘on tour’- I think that most people visiting Namibia from the Global North are well aware of the poverty many Namibians must endure, and wish to help.

 Watch this space to see how Alicia, Anita and I get on.
 And if you have any books you would like to donate, or want to purchase books for us to fill some of our critical ‘gaps’. then get in touch (+264 81 1271741).

-In the middle of 2023, it suddenly occurred to me that ‘Sew Good Namibia’ had evolved into an established and thriving business, almost without me noticing.
-I say ‘almost’ because handling the logistical and managerial aspects – essentially my wheelhouse – is now pretty much a fulltime job so I had gradually become aware that these tasks were taking up more and more of my time!
+In the middle of 2023, it suddenly occurred to me that ‘Sew Good Namibia‘ had evolved into an established and thriving business, almost without me being aware of the fact.
+I say ‘almost’ because handling the logistical, promotional, and managerial aspects – essentially my wheelhouse – is now pretty much a full-time job some weeks, so although I had gradually become aware that these tasks were taking up more and more of my time, the financial side of things had just ticked along largely unnoticed!

 The penny dropped when a shop at the coast approached us to make a range of products specifically for their clientele of crafters, knitters and people who crochet.
 Up until this year, part of my role has entailed sending out many messages each month to potential stockists to find out if they would like showcase our products, a rather thankless task since many never even opened my DMs!
 Not only did the Wool Cafe in Swakopmund want to place a large order with us, they also insisted on paying the craftswomen UP FRONT for the custom-made items we sent.
 This was a first for us in Namibia – all our other local stockists took our goods on consignment, an arrangement that’s not without its drawbacks as in the past things have been stolen from outlets, or have been returned to us damaged or dirty, and it can be difficult to maintain accurate records of the stock held and sold at each store, too.